dragonspoiler1/CPS_Internship_Leitner_2025/README.md

   [Accessing PixyCam in Micropython](https://docs.pixycam.com/wiki/doku.php?id=wiki:v2:porting_guide)

   With all that in Mind we can create complex Programs that can react to real life changes without even needing a wired connection.
-  Further Documentation of the code will be commented in the Files Further Documentation of the code will be commented in the Files

   Here is General Overview of the Programm: